phronmophobic/blog/markdown/quineize.md

 To understand what's happening here, let's think back to our quine example.
 In the quine example, we had two copies of our program, one to be evaluated and an extra quoted copy that could be used for making future copies.
 Likewise, in this example, we have a function that will be invoked now and a copy of the same function that can be invoked later to make future copies.
 Each recursive call invokes one copy and passes along another function that can be invoked later.

-I do think the y-combinator example is harder to grok than the quine example.
+I do think the y combinator example is harder to grok than the quine example.
 Don't worry if it doesn't make much sense at first glance.

 ### Generalized Recursion: Y Combinator